EliArn99/Learning-Management-System-/README.md

     ```bash
     python manage.py createsuperuser
     ```
-    Follow the prompts to create an admin username, email, and password.
+    Follow the prompts to create an admin username and password.
 This account will be able to approve new users.
 10.  **Run the Development Server**
     ```bash
     python manage.py runserver